thugmba/innovationlab/_pages/about.md

 __Information with technology management__

-As the way to access information is constantly changing, LIS needs to transform itself from information curator to insights creator by uncovering hidden patterns in data through technologies.
+As the way to access information is constantly changing, we needs to constantly adapt to the new ways foro analyzing data to create insights by uncovering hidden patterns in data through technologies.
 And these insights become a fundamental ingredient for academics and practitioners to make informed decisions in a rapidly changing and competitive global environment.
 Without properly created data, it is impossible to make a data-driven decision.

 Without proper management, technology is just like a stack of books in the corner of a library.
 It would not help us to move forward.
 So does information.
 Value is created only when information is utilized by technologies and it is the value that helps us to move forward.
 The role of an information provider is already replaced by Google.
 However, Google can not replace the role of insight creator yet.